Blackmagic Pocket Cinema Camera 6K Pro:

 The 6K Pro benefits from exposure to the right instead of the left.
 Use the onscreen zebra to not lose any highlights but keep the camera slightly overexposed for the best results.

 The camera can shoot in 1080 and 4K ProRes.
 To shoot in 6K, you should change your camera settings to b raw.
 There you will have a couple of compression settings with different bit rates.

 To access higher frame rates such as 120, you should go into the camera's sensor settings and crop it to 2K.
 You will only be using half of the sensor size, but you can film in 120 frames per second.
 In the setting tab, you can also select any overlays you want.
 On the LUTs tab, you can pre-select LUTs or load your own.

 About Your Instructor

 London, United Kingdom

 “The 6K Pro features can be tricky for a beginner to unlock, but if you like a challenge, learning this camera from scratch will give you the skills to work with any camera.”

 Do you want to learn more about the Blackmagic 6K Pro?
-Check out our article where we go into more detail on the features of the gear here.
+Check out our review on the BMPCC 6K Pro.